Wheels to watch at the North American International Auto Show

 The minivan segment has gotten smaller, but is still hotly contested.
 Honda is giving the Odyssey its first extensive makeover since 2011, adding high-tech innovations such as an intercom and a system that allows the driver and front passenger to monitor backseat passengers via display audio screen.

-NISSAN ROGUE SPORT
+NISSAN QASHQAI/NISSAN ROGUE SPORT

 A five-passenger SUV that will be slightly smaller than the Nissan Rogue.
+“Qashqai” takes its name from a nomadic Iranian clan of tribes, and was originally chosen as a name for its intriguing sound.
+That's what it will be called in Canada; in the United States, it will be called the Rogue Sport.

 FORD F-150